 - Median Daily Time Spent Watching TV: Full Weight (~1.67 Points)

 - Average Time Spent on Adult Entertainment Sites: Full Weight (~1.67 Points)

-Sources: Data used to create this ranking were collected from U.S. Census Bureau, Bureau of Labor Statistics, Pitney Bowes, Federal Deposit Insurance Corporation, FINRA Investor Education Foundation, The Pew Charitable Trusts, Council for Community and Economic Research, Zillow.com, Tax Foundation, United Health Foundation, Gallup, International Trade Administration, U.S. Bureau of Economic Analysis, Substance Abuse and Mental Health Services Administration, Centers for Disease Control and Prevention, National Council on Problem Gambling, National Telecommunications and Information Administration, Minnesota Population Center, University of Minnesota, TransUnion, Renwood RealtyTrac, Administrative Office of the U.S. Courts, U.S. Department of Housing and Urban Development and WalletHub research.
+Sources: Data used to create this ranking were collected from U.S. Census Bureau, Bureau of Labor Statistics, FINRA Investor Education Foundation, The Pew Charitable Trusts, Council for Community and Economic Research, Tax Foundation, Gallup, International Trade Administration, U.S. Bureau of Economic Analysis, Substance Abuse and Mental Health Services Administration, Centers for Disease Control and Prevention, National Council on Problem Gambling, National Telecommunications and Information Administration, Minnesota Population Center, University of Minnesota, TransUnion, Renwood RealtyTrac, Administrative Office of the U.S. Courts, U.S. Department of Housing and Urban Development, ATTOM Data Solutions, Federal Deposit Insurance Corporation, PornHub and WalletHub research.